webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Flee.md

 - Ability/Cost/6
 - Ability/Tier/High
 - Ability/Pool/Intellect
-- Ability/Categories/CONTROL
+- Ability/Categories/Control
 ---

 ## Flee
+>6  Intellect

 All non-allies within short distance who can hear your dreadful, intimidating words flee from you at top speed for one minute.
 Action.